 The mayor-council plan has an executive branch led by the mayor and a municipal legislature led by the council.
-455 Each branch serves as a check and balance on the other.
-The mayor and council are directly elected by the voters and serve four-year terms of office, with the council consisting of five members.
-456 The council is elected either all at-large or on an at-large and district basis and serves concurrently for the full four years, or for staggered terms, so that councilpersons are elected every two years.
-457 Elections may be held on a partisan basis, with primaries in the spring and the general election in November, or on a nonpartisan basis in May.
-458 To date, at least sixty-seven municipalities have adopted the OMCL Mayor-Council Form of government.
-459
+Each branch serves as a check and balance on the other.
+The mayor and council are directly elected by the voters and serve four-year terms of office, with the council consisting of five, seven or nine members.
+The council is elected either all at-large or on an at-large and district basis and serves concurrently for the full four years, or for staggered terms, so that councilpersons are elected every two years.
+Elections may be held on a partisan basis, with primaries in the spring and the general election in November, or on a nonpartisan basis in May.
+To date, 67 municipalities have adopted the OMCL Mayor-Council Form of government.

-$^{452}\,$ N.J.S.A.
+$^{452.}$ N.J.S.A.
 40:69A-26.
-N.J.S.A.
-40:69A-28 defines "general law" as "any law or provision of law, not inconsistent with this act . . . which is by its terms applicable or available to all municipalities . . . ."
+The act defines "general law" as "any law or provision of law, not inconsistent with this act...which is by its terms applicable or available to all municipalities...."